Staycations at home need as much planning as away vacations, or in fact, maybe even a little more.

 A schedule isn’t an hour-by-hour plan; this isn’t work after all.
 But a general plan for days out, days to chill and days to DIY, if you must.

 You can also decide whether the family will spend the whole week together.
-Will mom and dad a date night?
+Will mom and dad get a date night?
 Does each adult get a “me time” afternoon?
 Can tweens or teens meet up with friends?
-Willl you host or send the kids on sleepovers?
+Will you host or send the kids on sleepovers?

-Once you print them, sit down with family and start planning your amazing week!
+Print it, sit down with your family and start planning your amazing week!